 Greenways and Cycleroutes Limited’s origins go back 40 years when civil engineer John Grimshaw volunteered to support a local cycling campaign group in Bristol (Cyclebag) to build the first cycle route in the area.
 The result was the 16 km Bristol and Bath Railway Path.
 The first five miles were constructed in the summer of 1979 as a dust path laid entirely by volunteers.
 The route became so popular that it was gradually extended to reach the centre of Bristol by 1984.
 As funds became available the surface was widened and finished in tarmac.

-After retiring from Sustrans in 2016, John teamed up with Caroline Levett, a former trustee of Sustrans, to set up a new charitable Community Benefit Society, Greenways and Cycleroutes Limited.
+In January 2016 John teamed up with Caroline Levett, a former trustee of Sustrans, and they set up the new charitable Community Benefit Society, Greenways and Cycleroutes Limited.
 Its purpose is to build paths that have been long-awaited by local communities and which, for one reason or another, have not been built.

 How we operate